 The Way of Compassion Dharma Center was established in February of 2015 at the request of Dharma students in the Roaring Fork Valley of Colorado.
-John Bruna (Jangchub Chophel) accepted the position of Spiritual Director and has committed to provide weekly teachings as well as day-long programs and retreats.
+John Bruna (Jangchub Chophel) accepted the position of Spiritual Director and has committed to providing weekly teachings as well as day-long programs and retreats.
 John donates his time and teachings freely and does not receive a salary.

-John Bruna is an author, educator, mindfulness and Buddhist teacher.
+John Bruna (Jangchub Chophel) is an author, educator, mindfulness, and Buddhist teacher.
 In 1984, at the age of 22, John began a spiritual journey that changed the course of his life.
-As a result of that journey, John has been able to turn his experiences of finding recovery, being a dishwasher, auto mechanic, corporate manager, graduate student, a school teacher, and spiritual practitioner into insights on how to live productively, cultivating wisdom and compassion for the benefit of all.
+As a result of that journey, John has been able to turn his experiences of finding recovery, being a dishwasher, auto mechanic, corporate manager, graduate student, a school teacher, and Buddhist monk into insights on how to live productively, cultivating wisdom and compassion for the benefit of all.
 After living in different cultural and economic environments, along with educational and spiritual training, John has become an accessible, authentic teacher and role model for people who want positive change and progress in their life.

 Having transformed his own life, John pursued his passion to help others who were struggling.
 John became a drug and alcohol abuse counselor for adolescents and families.
 Believing he could reach at-risk youth best as a high school teacher, he returned to school to complete teaching credentials.
 John then fulfilled his dream of teaching low-income, minority students at Jordan High School in Long Beach, California—combining life experiences and counseling training with a teaching career.
 At Jordan High School, John was both a popular and effective teacher with a reputation for being inspirational and able to motivate his students to achieve.
 His students are still very much a part of his life and he continues to have contact with many of them.